NiallBunting/niallbunting.github.io/_posts/2020-06-16-why-i-dont-have-a-smartphone.markdown

 A phone can make you self-reliant in ways that don't always lead to the best results.
 This is especially true in new places where my previously researched TripAdvisor recommendations are often thrown out.
 The locals will then tell you about what the best activities actually are.

-Sometimes things go wrong with the phoneless approach—don't get me wrong—but the journey is often as important as the destination.
+Sometimes things go wrong with the phoneless approach, don't get me wrong, but the journey is often as important as the destination.

 ## The Ugly